top of page

 (HAB's, Toxic Blue-Green Algae, Cyanobacteria)

-Harmful algal blooms are the rapid growth of algae that can cause harm to people, animals, or the local ecology.
+Harmful algal blooms are the rapid growth of algae that can cause harm to people and animals.
 Harmful algae blooms can look like foam, scum, paint, or mats on the surface of water and can be different colors.

 Because it is hard to tell a HAB from non-harmful algal blooms, it is best to avoid swimming, boating, otherwise recreating in.
 If in Doubt, Stay Out!